-I don’t have an open-water certificate (yet) but often you can learn to dive in a few days while at any one of these places and get acquainted with the deep blue universe straight away.
+I don’t have an open-water scuba diving certificate (yet) but usually you can learn to dive in a few days while at any one of these places (PADI have reputable schools around the world, for example) and get acquainted with the deep blue universe straight away.
 Comment below which one you’d go for if you could only choose one ;)

 1. Alexandria, Egypt

 This one is actually a little iffy because it has notoriously poor visibility (often not more than 5-10 metres), and you need to arrange for diving permits a couple of days in advance.
 It's an underwater dreamland for history lovers though - swim in and around ruins from Pharaoic, Ancient Greek and Roman times as well as wrecks from various conflicts since.
 A popular site is Cleopatra's sunken palace.

 Ideal time: All year but April the climate on land is more forgiving than the middle of summer.
 June-September is when the water is warmest.